Authentication API Documentation

 Any text

 Authenticate a user based on different text than previously used for enrollment.
+This method is supported by the API but is not recommended in favor of the “Same text” method described above.

 A good example would be "this is a great experience..." (for enrollment) and "how could we improve..." (for verification).